DinoFusion/Final-Project-Dice-Game/README.md

 - The chart updates dynamically to reflect the latest scores.

 ## Data Analysis
--Scores from each turn are recorded in a Pandas DataFrame.
+- Scores from each turn are recorded in a Pandas DataFrame.

--After each round, the program provides a summary of:
+- After each round, the program provides a summary of:

--Total scores per player.
+- Total scores per player.

--Average (mean) scores per player.
+- Average (mean) scores per player.

--Maximum score achieved in a single turn for each player.
+- Maximum score achieved in a single turn for each player.

--A final summary is displayed at the end of the game.
+- A final summary is displayed at the end of the game.